WallarooLabs/wally/apps/arizona-source-app/WALLAROO_PERFORMANCE_TESTING_ARIZONA_SINGLE.md

 ```
 ../../build/bin_cfggen/bin/pairgen -c data_1hour.cfg
 ```

-Do not use the files for looping.
+* Do not use the files for looping
+* Your data diles will appear in: /apps/dev/arizona/data/azdata_1hour.dat
+* Use the `full` for messages of multiple types(orders,cancels,executes)

 #### Create an 8 hour data set (does this work for the full 8 hours?)

 ```
-../../build/bin_cfggen/bin/pairgen -c data_8hour.cfg
+../../build/bin_cfggen/bin/pairgen -c data_8hours.cfg
 ```

-Do not use the files for looping.
+* Do not use the files for looping
+* Your data diles will appear in: /apps/dev/arizona/data/azdata_8hrs.dat
+* Use the `full` for messages of multiple types(orders,cancels,executes)

 ### Clone Wallaroo repo